 The OFF command is also started day one.
 The OFF command is used to stop a puppy or dog from jumping on you.
 It can also be used to keep a dog off a sofa or other furniture.

 With jumping, consistency is important.
-You must knock your puppy off every time she jumps on you.
+You must knock your puppy off every time they jump on you.
 Learn more about how to stop your Lab from jumping on you.

 Outside command